The Love Bug: Plot

 Feeling betrayed, Herbie reacts by vandalizing the Lamborghini and fleeing.
-After narrowly escaping being torn apart in Thorndyke's workshop, his escapades culminate in an attempt to leap from the Golden Gate Bridge, prompting Jim to intervene and reconcile with him.
-At the police station, Tang Wu, a racing enthusiast and local businessman whose property Herbie inadvertently damaged, agrees to an offer from Jim to drop charges in exchange for ownership of Herbie on condition that Jim and Tennessee may race Herbie in the prestigious El Dorado Road race, with the agreement that if Jim wins the race, Mr. Wu will sell Herbie back to him for one dollar.
+After narrowly escaping being torn apart in Thorndyke's workshop, his escapades culminate in an attempt to throw himself from the Golden Gate Bridge, prompting Jim to intervene.
+At the police station, Tang Wu, a racing enthusiast and local businessman whose property Herbie also damaged, agrees to an offer from Jim to drop charges in exchange for ownership of Herbie on condition that Jim and Tennessee may race Herbie in the prestigious El Dorado Road race, with the agreement that if Jim wins the race, Mr. Wu will sell Herbie back to him for one dollar.

 The El Dorado race, a two-day event traversing the Sierra Nevada, becomes the stage for Thorndyke's underhanded tactics.
 Despite these obstacles, Jim, Carole, and Tennessee persevere, although the first leg of the race leaves Herbie in a battered state, limping across the finish line using a makeshift wagon wheel.
-Overnight, Jim can't start Herbie's engine and admits to Mr. Wu that Herbie is in no condition to continue the race.
+Overnight, Herbie refuses to start, and Jim admits to Mr. Wu that Herbie is in no condition to continue the race.
 Thorndyke suddenly appears, revealing that he made a separate bet with Mr. Wu that should Herbie drop out of the race, Thorndyke would take possession of Herbie and have him crushed.
-As Thorndyke prepares to take the car away, Herbie comes back to life, throwing Thorndyke out.
+After Thorndyke assaults Jim, Herbie restarts, chasing Thorndyke away.

-On the final leg, Herbie overcomes numerous challenges to regain his position.
-As they near the finish line, Herbie splits in two due to mechanical strain caused by Thorndyke's sabotages and Jim's wild driving.
-His rear half, carrying Tennessee and the engine, crosses the finish line first, while his front half, with Jim and Carole aboard, follows closely, securing both first and third place.
+On the second leg, Herbie overcomes numerous challenges to close the gap on Thorndyke and take the lead heading into the final stages of the race.
+As they near the finish line, Herbie splits in two due to mechanical strain, his rear half, carrying Tennessee and the engine, crossing the finish line first, while his front half, with Jim and Carole aboard, follows closely, securing both first and third place.

-In the aftermath, Wu assumes control of Thorndyke's dealership, appoints Tennessee as his assistant, and relegates Thorndyke to the mechanics' workshop alongside his accomplice Havershaw.
-Restored to his former glory, Herbie serves as the vehicle for Jim and Carole's departure, whisking the newlyweds away on their honeymoon.
+Wu assumes control of Thorndyke's dealership, appoints Tennessee as his assistant, and relegates Thorndyke to the mechanics' workshop alongside his accomplice Havershaw.
+Rebuilt, Herbie serves as the wedding vehicle for Jim and Carole's departure, whisking the newlyweds away on their honeymoon.